Can the Government Compel Decryption? Don't Trust -- Verify: A new take on foregone conclusions

 Under this approach, \textbf{the verification procedure is the centerpiece of a motion to compel}.
 The question of conformity is resolved by construction: any action that verifies, verifies.
 To show that ability is a foregone conclusion, the government must demonstrate that there exists a conforming exemplar action that the respondent can perform.
 If so, we say the verification procedure is \emph{demonstrable}.

 Our approach to conformity addresses a shortcoming in the status quo's treatment of conformity in the guise of authenticity.
-In compelled decryption cases to date, courts have generally dealt with authenticity in one of four unsatisfactory ways; the first three approaches would be problematic even if courts adopted our view of compelled decryption as an act of performance and considered conformity rather than authenticity.
-First, ignore the issue altogether: ``the authenticity element is routinely cited but only applied loosely if at all.''\footnote{In re Search of a Residence in Aptos, California 95003, No.17-mj-70656-JSC-1, 2018 WL 1400401 \cite{in_re_search_of_residence_in_aptos_ca}, at 10.} Second, defer the question to trial, which we fear could allow the government to make improper use of fruit of a poisonous tree.
+In compelled decryption cases to date, courts have generally dealt with authenticity in one of four unsatisfactory ways. {(In each, replacing ``authenticity'' with ``conformity'' would not fix the problem.)} First, ignore the issue altogether: ``the authenticity element is routinely cited but only applied loosely if at all.''\footnote{In re Search of a Residence in Aptos, California 95003, No.17-mj-70656-JSC-1, 2018 WL 1400401 \cite{in_re_search_of_residence_in_aptos_ca}, at 10.} Second, defer the question to trial, which we fear could allow the government to make improper use of fruit of a poisonous tree.
 Third, hold that decryption is self-authenticating---a technological assertion that deniable encryption, for example, disproves.
-Fourth, attempt to reason about the authenticity of some \emph{thing}---a password, plaintext, or ciphertext---rather than conformity of an act, a confusing and unworkable approach.\footnote{See also Cohen and Park \cite{cohen-park} at VII.}
+Fourth, attempt to reason about the {production} of some \emph{thing}---a password, plaintext, or ciphertext ---{rather than {the performance} of an act,} a confusing and unworkable approach.\footnote{See also Cohen and Park \cite{cohen-park} at VII.}

 Conformity should not be a mere afterthought.
 Even before \emph{Fisher}, Wigmore's \emph{Treatise on Evidence} \cite{wigmore} states that production of documents or chattels may only be compelled from a respondent ``without the use against him of process relying on his truthtelling.''
 Where conformity is not a foregone conclusion, the government would be improperly ``relying on his truthtelling.''
 This reliance is clear in \emph{Comm.\ v.\ Gelgatt}, where the court simply ordered the respondent ``[n]ot to enter a false or ‘fake’ password'' although it could not check compliance.\footnote{Commonwealth v.
 Gelfgatt, 11 N.E.3d 605 (Mass.
 2014) \cite{commonwealth_v_gelfgatt}, (see footnote 10, emphasis removed)} Such orders revive the cruel trilemma that is at the heart of the religious tribunals that gave rise to the right to silence: the respondent must choose among perjury, contempt of court, and self-incrimination.